Rashid7520/real-time-chat-application/README.md

-For your GitHub README, let’s cover a few essentials:

 ### Project Name and Description

 **Title:** Real-Time Chat Application in C++

 **Description:** A C++ chat application using Socket.IO for real-time communication.
 This project demonstrates basic network communication principles with C++ Winsock, providing a foundation for peer-to-peer or client-server chat systems.
 It supports multiple clients connecting to a server, sending and receiving messages in real time.

 ### Features